Network Flow Log Audit with Cilium + CLS

 http: [{}]

-- DNS rule: Enables L7 observability for all DNS egress traffic (TCP/UDP 53), using
+- DNS rules: Enable L7 observability for all DNS egress traffic (TCP/UDP 53), using

-matchPattern: "*"to allow all DNS queries. - HTTP rule: Enables L7 observability for HTTP egress traffic (TCP 80/8080) destined for Pods in the
+matchPattern: "*"to allow all DNS queries. - HTTP rules: Enable L7 observability for HTTP egress traffic (TCP 80/8080) destined to Pods in the

 defaultnamespace, usinghttp: [{}]to allow all HTTP requests.

 L7 rules not only enable observability but also restrict traffic — traffic that does not match the rules will be denied.
-Configure rules according to your actual needs to ensure legitimate traffic is not blocked.
+Configure rules based on actual requirements to ensure legitimate traffic is not blocked.

 | Protocol | Rule Type | Description |